ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 Creating a Launcher Plugin
 --------------------------

-In this short how-to guide, we will walk you through creating a plugin for the Local Product Launcher.
-The plugin will launch Ansys Composite PrepPost (ACP) as a subprocess.
+This short how-to guide walks you through creating a plugin for the Local Product Launcher.
+The plugin launches Ansys Composite PrepPost (ACP) as a sub-process.

 The Local Product Launcher defines the interface a plugin must satisfy, in the :mod:`.interface` module.